 There’s a better way for communities to solve their problems.

-It’s not a club or a committee.
+It’s not a club or committee.
 It’s more like a habit.
 A long-lost habit of self-government, making a comeback.

 Less fighting!